Vihtori Kosola

-Iisakki Vihtori Kosola (10 July 1884 – 14 December 1936) was a Finnish politician, activist and a farmer who served as the leader of the fascist and anti-communist Lapua Movement, and later as the leader of the Patriotic People's Movement political party in Finland.
+Iisakki Vihtori Kosola (10 July 1884 – 14 December 1936) was a Finnish politician, activist and farmer best known as the leader of the anti-communist Lapua Movement in the early 1930s.
+After the movement's failed Mäntsälä Rebellion of 1932, Kosola became the nominal leader of its successor party, the Patriotic People's Movement (IKL), although in practice he served more as a figurehead than as the party's actual leader.
+He was popularly known as "Kosolini" for his rhetorical resemblance to Benito Mussolini.